Tjarliman/RAP-Part-2/README.md

 To create the corresponding class for our BDEF, we can create the class using SE24, or we can also do as below mentioned
   - Notice that in our BDEF there is a yellow icon like below
   ![image](https://user-images.githubusercontent.com/39553318/190970734-0b9a1801-0418-40b2-8732-f1dac3ff594f.png)
-  - Click that Icon, then a pop up will appear
+  - Click on it, then a pop up will appear

   ![image](https://user-images.githubusercontent.com/39553318/190971309-c420217d-6a3d-4585-a3b8-512fdb24479f.png)
   - Then double click it, another wizard to create a class should be appearing.
   ![image](https://user-images.githubusercontent.com/39553318/190971511-07a6e68c-1838-43b8-bd4e-bd0be4ca0be7.png)